Ever ready for an apocalypse: Inside the minds of doomsday preppers in Singapore

 The child can then scream for help.
 Not wanting to draw the attention of others, the kidnapper would be likely to release the child.

-Self-reliance underscores the skills Law teaches, but he acknowledges that this trait can fall within a “grey area”.
+Self-reliance underscores the skills Ashton teaches, but he acknowledges that this trait can fall within a “grey area”.

 “Being a prepper is almost like being a borderline vigilante.
 Authorities still believe that if something were to happen, then you should seek help or call a number,” he says.